RadkoSS/RadCars/README.md

 - Auction that has started, visited by logged-in user that is not the creator:
 - ![StartedAuctionVisitByNonCreatorUser](https://github.com/RadkoSS/RadCars/assets/94465605/b3cceedd-8537-4c91-9504-5def0483d4c6)

-- Making the first bid of an Auction:
+- Making the first Bid of an Auction:
 - ![MakingTheFirstBid](https://github.com/RadkoSS/RadCars/assets/94465605/1e2c9e27-0f3b-4774-b812-b4a51cc4dd79)

-- Real-time refresh when someone else makes a bid on the Auction you are viewing:
+- Real-time refresh when someone else makes a Bid on the Auction you are viewing:
 - ![WatchingBids](https://github.com/RadkoSS/RadCars/assets/94465605/b3cea2ec-897f-4ea0-91fe-5cc3237de9ff)

-- Real-time refresh when someone wins the auction by placing by placing a price higher or equal to the Blitz price (if there is Blitz price):
+- Real-time refresh when someone wins the Auction by placing a Bid with amount higher or equal to the Blitz price (if there is a Blitz price set by the creator):
 - ![winnerAnnounceByBlitzPrice](https://github.com/RadkoSS/RadCars/assets/94465605/b4f61a65-dd74-42c5-93df-9623d8df0e84)

 - Emails sent to the Creators of the Auctions notifiying them about the outcome of their Auctions: